Dr Shaul Tor

-I received my BA (2006) in Classics and my MPhil (2007) and PhD (2011) in ancient philosophy at St. John’s College, Cambridge.
+I received my BA (2006) in Classics and my MPhil (2007) and PhD (2011) in ancient philosophy at St John’s College, Cambridge.
 My MPhil work concentrated on ancient Pyrrhonian scepticism.
 My doctoral dissertation (awarded the Hare Prize) focused on early Greek philosophical approaches to theology and epistemology in their historical and religious contexts.
-Before joining the Departments of Philosophy and Classics at King’s in 2012, I was a Junior Research Fellow at Jesus College, Cambridge (2010-2012).
-In 2018, I received a Philip Leverhulme Prize for my research into ancient philosophy and culture.
+I was a Junior Research Fellow at Jesus College, Cambridge (2010-2012), before joining the Departments of Philosophy and Classics at King’s (2012).
+I received a Philip Leverhulme Prize for my research into ancient philosophy and culture (2018).

-Tips on pronouncing my name: the ‘proper’ Hebrew pronounciation of my name is much like the pronounciation of the Spanish name ‘Raúl’, except with a ‘Sh’ instead of the ‘R’.
-In the UK, however, I go by ‘Sol’, which is also a perfectly welcome, informal way to spell my name!
+Tips on pronouncing my name: the ‘proper’ Hebrew pronunciation of my name is much like the pronunciation of the Spanish name ‘Raúl’, except with a ‘Sh’ instead of the ‘R’.
+In the UK, however, I go by ‘Sol’, which is a perfectly welcome, informal way to address me!

 Research interests and PhD supervision

 I have broad interests in ancient philosophy and thought.
 I have particular research interests in:

 I am interested in supervising PhD students who wish to pursue projects in those areas.

 For more details, please see my full research profile.

 I teach a range of modules on ancient Greek and Roman philosophy in the Departments of Classics and Philosophy.
 My modules range from a first-year introduction to ancient philosophy to more advanced and specialised modules on such topics as, for example, ancient Greek philosophy and religion, ancient Greek political philosophy, and the late-ancient Neoplatonists.
 I also teach ancient Greek translation-and-interpretation text-modules (on such texts as, for instance, Plato’s Apology, Meno and Phaedrus).